laberning/openrowingmonitor/docs/rower_settings.md

 * **dampingConstantSmoothing** determines the smoothing of the dragfactor across strokes (if autoAdjustDragFactor is set to true).
 Normally set at 5 strokes, which prevents wild values to throw off all your measurements.
 If you have rower that produces very little noise in the data, then it could be an option to reduce.
 If your machine produces noisy data, this is the one to increase before anything else.
 * **dampingConstantMaxChange** determines the maximum change between a currently determined dragfactor and the current average of the previous dampingConstantSmoothing strokes (if autoAdjustDragFactor is set to true).
 This filter reduces spikes in the calculation and thus makes the dragfactor less responsive to changes.
 The default value of 0.10 implies that the maximum upward/downward change is an increase of the drag with 10%.
 Please note that this filter still allows changes, it just limits their impact to this percentage.
 Most rower's dragfactor is relatively constant, however certain hyrid rower's dragfactor changes when the speed changes.
 To allow for bigger changes within a stroke, increase this setting.
 When the expected changes are small, set this setting small.
 When your rower is a hybrid or when you have one configuration for all your damper settings, this should be a bit wider.
 * **createRawDataFiles**: This is as raw as it gets, as setting this to `true` makes Open Rowing Monitor dump the raw impulse-lengths to a file (see [how we interpret this data](physics_openrowingmonitor.md)).

+## Sending in a rower profile to us

+Sending in a rower profile helps other users, but also helps yourself as we structurally test and update the knowwn configurations.
+We need the following things from you to maintain a rower profile:

+* The **profile** itself: these are the settings you used to get the machine working.
+* A **raw datafile** (described above) of a session, preferably with your distance and time.
+This allows us to test if newer versions of OpenRowingMonitor will deliver similar results to you.